-If you’re considering an equipment lease, we recommend working with a lender like Smarter Finance USA.
-It has no minimum requirements for credit score, time in business, or revenue and can provide competitive rates and a high level of personalized service.
+If you’re considering an equipment lease, I recommend working with a lender like Lendio.
+It’s a broker with over 75 partnering lenders that can match you to financing options suitable for your business needs.
+It has flexible credit score, time in business, and revenue requirements and offers competitive starting rates with a high level of personalized service.

 Equipment Lease Calculator Inputs

-To calculate your equipment lease payment, you’ll need to provide the following figures for our calculator.
+To calculate your equipment lease payment, you’ll need to plug the following figures into our equipment leasing calculator.

-You can use our calculator to determine the costs associated with the following three types of equipment leases:
+You can use our calculator to determine the costs associated with the following equipment lease structures:

-- $1 buyout: As the name suggests, a $1 buyout lease allows you to purchase equipment at the end of the lease for $1.
+- $1 buyout: As the name suggests, it allows you to purchase equipment at the end of the lease for $1.

 The figure entered here should be the value of the equipment you are getting.
 In some cases, the leasing company you work with may provide the option to include other administrative costs with the total equipment price, something that can impact your monthly lease payments.